AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/group-email-reports-by-segmentations.md

 # Group Email Reports by Segmentations {#group-email-reports-by-segmentations}

 Segmentations are not just for Dynamic Content.
-You can group your&nbsp; [email performance report](../../../../product-docs/email-marketing/email-programs/email-program-data/email-performance-report.md)&nbsp;by&nbsp; [segmentations](http://docs.marketo.com/display/docs/segmentation+and+snippets),&nbsp;too.
+You can group your  [email performance report](../../../../product-docs/email-marketing/email-programs/email-program-data/email-performance-report.md) by  [segmentations](http://docs.marketo.com/display/docs/segmentation+and+snippets), too.

 >[!NOTE]
 >